skoldborg/React-Basics-Course/02 - Styled Components/README.md

     Use your newly created grid components to render a row with five `MovieCards` in `App.tsx`.

 6. **Bonus content** Done already?
 Well done you :clap: Use this time to extend your `Grid` component.
-In order for it to be really powerful you should be able to set the CSS Grid properties `row-gap` and `grid-gap`.
+In order for it to be really powerful you should be able to set the CSS Grid properties `row-gap` and `column-gap`.
 Set them as props and pass them to your styled component:

     ```tsx
-    gridGap?: string // eg "16px"
+    columnGap?: string // eg "16px"
     rowGap?: string
     ```